Acoustic analogies with general relativity, quantum fields, and thermodynamics: Sound waves in acoustic spacetime

 with $\vec U = d\vec x/d(c_0 \tau)$.
-The condition for a non-relativistically moving particle is equally satisfied by an analogue weak acoustic wave, since the particle velocity is always much smaller than the speed of sound.
+In the analogue linearized acoustic theory fluid particles also move non-relativistically, since the particle velocity due to a sound wave is always much smaller than the speed of sound.
 For such a particle, $\tau \approx t$ and the three-dimensional acceleration equals

-Particle motion due to a compressible acoustic wave in fluid is irrotational and parallel to the propagation path of the wave\footnote{Particle velocity vector associated with acoustic waves can be expressed in terms of the acoustic scalar potential $\phi$: $\vec{v} = \nabla \phi$.
-In contrast to this, for example, the vectors of electric and magnetic fields of transverse electromagnetic waves are divergence free and characterized by a vector potential $\vec A$: $\nabla \times \vec A$ (see section~\ref{ch:analogy_with_EMG}).}.
-However, the components $h_{l0} = h_{0l}$ potentially introduce transverse motion.
-Consequently, acoustic waves are appropriately described in the Newtonian gauge, which captures the effect of the component $h_{00}$ associated with Newtonian gravity.
-For example, if $|h_{l0}| = |h_{0l}| \ll |h_{00}|$ and therefore
+Particle motion due to a compressible acoustic wave in fluid is irrotational and parallel to the propagation path of the wave.
+Particle velocity vector associated with acoustic waves can be expressed as gradient of the acoustic scalar potential\footnote{In contrast to this, for example, the vectors of electric and magnetic fields of transverse electromagnetic waves are divergence free and characterized by a vector potential $\vec A$: $\nabla \times \vec A$ (see section~\ref{ch:analogy_with_EMG}).} $\phi$: $\vec{v} = \nabla \phi$.
+However, the components $h_{l0} = h_{0l}$ may imply transverse motion.
+Indeed, recalling eq.~(\ref{Einstein_field_equations_linear_non-relativistic_source}), we expect sound waves to be properly described only by the component $h_{00}$ corresponding to the Newtonian gravitational potential.
+In fact, in the specific Newtonian gauge\footnote{In general relativity the Newtonian gauge is suitable for calculations of relativistic corrections of the Newtonian gravitational potential, which are due to the radiation of gravitational waves (see section~\ref{ch:aeroacoustic_sound_generation}).}, when\footnote{This is not a necessary condition, though.
+Even if the component $h_{00}$ is not dominant, the gauge can be Newtonian, as long as transverse motion of the particle is negligible.
+See, for example, equations~(\ref{Maxwell_currents_Lorenz_gauge_split_solution_far_geometric_field_dipole_moment_radiation_j_Taylor_expansion}) and (\ref{Maxwell_currents_Lorenz_gauge_split_solution_far_geometric_field_dipole_moment_radiation_0_Taylor_expansion}) in the electromagnetic analogy.
+In the relativistic analogy here, the condition will be satisfied in the derivations which follow.} $|h_{l0}| = |h_{0l}| \ll |h_{00}|$,

-particle motion due to the incoming wave is expressed with a single scalar $h_{00}$, as we expect from the longitudinal acoustic waves in fluids.
-In this way we can obtain a measurable acoustic quantity (acceleration) from the relativistic analogy.